willahh/halfatomique/README.md

 # halfatomique
-My first website 20 years ago that was about modding in Half-Life.
+My first website in 2000 about modding in Half-Life.
-The html and the design was the state of the art but pretty fun lol.
+Don't look at the html markups😅.

 https://willahh.github.io/halfatomique/